Respect for Human Rights and the Development of Diversity

 (4) Implement workstyle reforms and develop workplace culture

-Balancing Work and Personal Lives
+Balancing Work and Home Lives

-Enabling every employee to utilize their abilities and balance their work and personal lives is essential to promoting diversity.
+Enabling every employee to utilize their abilities and balance their work and home lives is essential to promoting diversity.
 MCC supports its employees with numerous systems designed to meet the needs attendant to a range of life stages.

 Initiatives Related to Child Care

 We have created an environment that supports employees with children from a long-term perspective to make it easier to work while raising children.
 To help avoid difficulties related to taking and returning from child care leave, we have made pre-child care leave (or for women, pre-maternity leave) meetings between employees and their line managers mandatory and, to facilitate an earlier return from child care leave, set up a “concierge service” to assist parents in finding and securing spots in daycare facilities.
 Furthermore, to alleviate concerns about difficulties securing such a spot, ineligibility for certain support systems after children begin their fourth grade school year, or finding a place to care for children during long school breaks, we have partnered with external daycare facilities to secure a number of places for the company.
 Through such measures, we have created an environment that helps employees return to work with confidence.
-From fiscal 2018, we have taken additional steps to further facilitate fathers’ active participation in child care.
-Such efforts include extending the period during which they can take paternity leave to account for the common practice in Japan of women staying at their parents’ house for several weeks after giving birth (so that they can take leave after their wives and children return) as well as allowing the use of the expired annual paid vacation day system (livelihood support leave) for child care.

 We have formulated the action plan below based on the Act for the Promotion of Measures to Support the Nurturing of the Next Generation.